ZaharBozhok/zzck.dev/_posts/2021-07-08-c++-struct-alignment.markdown

 As a rule of thumb place fields in decreasing order to git rid of extra padding.<br>

-You can force your compiler not to align data, but then the processor will have to perform more instructions to access not aligned fileds (by combaning first part from first word and second part from the second word).<br><br>
+You can force your compiler not to align data, but then the processor will have to perform more instructions to access not aligned fields (by combining first part from first word and second part from the second word).<br><br>
 **P.S.** If you want to get an alignment of your structure here is an example:
 ```c++
     class Test